PKU-YuanGroup/Open-Sora-Plan/README.md

 > [2] We fine-tuned 3.5k steps from 93×720p to get 93×480p for community research use.

 > [3] The model is trained arbitrarily on stride=32.
 So keep the resolution of the inference a multiple of 32.
-Frames needs to be 4n+1, e.g. 93, 77, 61, 45, 29, 1 (image).
+Frames need to be 4n+1, e.g. 93, 77, 61, 45, 29, 1 (image).

 > [4] Model weights are also available at [OpenMind](https://modelers.cn/models/linbin/Open-Sora-Plan-v1.3.0) and [WiseModel](https://wisemodel.cn/models/PKU-YUAN/Open-Sora-Plan-v1.3.0).